Updated May 2025

 Generative artificial intelligence (GenAI) is a category of technology that creates new content in response to prompts.
 GenAI is a rapidly evolving area affecting university education.
+Artificial intelligence is built into more and more of our existing technology making it difficult to avoid and practically impossible to ban as a result.

 • Content can be in the form of text, image, audio, video and software code, depending on the tool.